 - I. Requirement: Approved by the Executive Director.
 Requires three written quotes from vendors.
 This generally requires that specifications be emailed/faxed to at least three vendors.
 Award shall be made to the lowest responsible and responsive bidder. - II.
-Acceptable Quote Documentation: (a) Facsimile quote, (b) Written quote provided by vendor, (c) Memo documenting oral quotation by vendor must include vendor name, vendor representative, date, and amount of quote, or (d) Internet print out of price list.
+Acceptable Quote Documentation: (a) Facsimile quotes, (b) Written quotes provided by vendors, (c) Internet printout of three price lists, or (d)